 Abey Kuruvilla is a 6ft 6in tall fast bowler who was born on 8 August 1968.
 He is a former Indian pace bowler of the mid-1990s.
 Abey Kuruvilla’s notable thing was his height and broad frame.
-He grew up in Mumbai lead the pace attack on the tour of West Indies 1997.
+He grew up in Mumbai lead the pace attack on the tour of the West Indies in 1997.
 He made his Test debut against West Indies at Kingston, Jamaica in 1997.
-Javagal Srinath wasn’t available on this tour due to rotator cuff injury.
+Javagal Srinath wasn’t available on this tour due to a rotator cuff injury.

 On the flat pitches, he could not get big success.
 Although he bowled decently in the Test matches he was dropped from the team.
 In the Third Test at Bridge Town, he picked up 5 for 63 his maiden and only five wickets haul in the second innings to set up a winning position for India.
 But Indian batsmen contrived to throw it away.
 Abey Kuruvilla bowled with diligence and devotion for his exemplary control and ability to work out the batsman.

 Abey Kuruvilla emerged as a key figure in the Indian attack in the following season where he did creditably consider the flat shirtfronts on offer but, surprisingly, he was never considered again.
-In April 2000, he decides to call it day by announced his retirement from all forms of cricket.
-He thought, a lot of young talent coming up and I have to make room for them.
-After retiring from cricket he has taken up coaching career and on 27 September 2012, he was appointed as the national selector from the BCCI.
+In April 2000, he decides to call it day by announcing his retirement from all forms of cricket.
+He thought, a lot of young talent coming up, and I have to make room for them.
+After retiring from cricket he has taken up a coaching career and on 27 September 2012, he was appointed as the national selector from the BCCI.

 Soft Spoken Kuruvilla didn’t regret his shabby treatment.
-He said, at least I had played for India no matter how less I played for my country.
+He said, at least I had played for India no matter how little I played for my country.
 Overall he played 10 Test matches capturing 25 wickets at an average of 35.68 with the best of 5 for 68.
-In his 25 one day international for India, he picked 25 wickets at an average of 35.60 with the best figure of 4 for 43.
+In his 25 one-day international for India, he picked 25 wickets at an average of 35.60 with the best figure of 4 for 43.
 In 82 first-class matches, Kuruvilla picked 290 wickets at 27.26 including five wickets 10 times.
 His best bowling was 6 for 61.